Website Color Guide: Principles & Effective Application

 What Is a Website Color Palette?

 A website color palette is a set of selected colors used throughout a website.
 Choosing the right palette not only enhances aesthetics but also reflects brand identity and evokes the right emotions to convey a business’s message effectively.
+A trusted VietSEO agency can help you craft a cohesive and strategic color palette that aligns with your brand and improves user engagement across your site.

 Components of a Website Color Palette